move to Spain

 7. Learn the basics of Spanish

 I highly recommend learning at least the basics of Spanish before moving to Spain.
-Although if you live in Barcelona, you could get away with just speaking English since the city is packed with foreigners and tourists – and most locals speak English.
-I’ve heard of people who have lived in Barcelona for years and still don’t speak a lick of Spanish.
+If you live in Barcelona, you could get away with just speaking English since the city is packed with foreigners and tourists – and most locals speak English.
+I’ve heard of people who have lived in Barcelona for years and only speak a few words of Spanish.
 But I don’t recommend that.

 Personally, I like to learn languages the old fashioned way: